JupitorCentral/Study/Development/Web/How React TypeScript and JSX are Compiled and Rendered in the Browser.md

-- [ ] How React TypeScript and JSX are Compiled and Rendered in the Browser ➕ 2025-06-25
+- [x] How React TypeScript and JSX are Compiled and Rendered in the Browser ➕ 2025-06-25 ✅ 2025-07-01

 ### How can React code be combined with TypeScript?